EPA ID# MOR000556985

 The ozone-treated waste will then be sent to the fuel blending operation where it will be blended with liquid hazardous waste to achieve the desired fuel characteristics, such as BTU value and metals and chlorine content.
 The liquid hazardous waste will be a mixture of alcohols and spent solvents, including ethanol, methanol, isopropyl alcohol, benzene, toluene, xylene, furniture stripper, acetone, and a variety of other chemicals.
 Most of the hazardous waste will come from off-site permitted hazardous waste facilities that collect these wastes.
 Trioxy will also use water-based spent solvent they produce from washing reusable plastic containers in which infections waste is received.
 Trioxy will receive healthcare waste in bins or boxes and off-site hazardous waste in bulk tanker trucks, intermodal containers and drums.
 Trioxy is permitted to operate two hazardous waste container storage areas, with a combined maximum volume of 50,314 gallons.

 The liquid hazardous waste will be pumped into the fuel blending unit, blended with the ozone-treated waste and pumped to an outgoing tanker truck.
 Once the process is complete, the hazardous waste-derived fuel will be shipped off-site to the receiving permitted hazardous waste facilities to be used as a substitute for fossil fuels.

 According to applicable state and federal hazardous waste laws and regulations, all hazardous waste treatment, storage and disposal facilities are required to investigate and clean up releases of hazardous waste and hazardous constituents to the environment at their facility resulting from present and past hazardous waste handling practices.
 Because this is a new facility, there have been no releases or need for remediation at this site.
 However, the department did worked with Trioxy during review of their permit application to ensure no pre-existing contamination areas were located on property slated for permitting their operations.

-*Trioxy is also pursuing a separate permit from the department’s Solid Waste Management Program for the infectious waste element of the proposed facility.
+*Trioxy obtained a separate permit from the department’s Solid Waste Management Program for the infectious waste element of the proposed facility.